 - what you were doing when the rigidity/pain began

-- what makes it better
+- what makes symptoms better or worse

 - serum electrolytes (potassium, sodium, chloride, bicarbonate)